dave-lab41/darkroom/README.md

 <img src="assets/example_detected.png" width=347 height=252 alt="example of detected faces" />

 ## No GPU?
-Just want to play with models?
+Just want to play with pretrained models?

 You can test out two models I trained on the Face Scrub data set in the ssd_cpu [folder](https://github.com/dave-lab41/darkroom/tree/master/ssd_cpu)